PokefanMarcel/yumepokered/README.md

 This project owes a lot to existing works, and above all to the pret [pokered](https://github.com/pret/pokered) disassemby project, but also:

 - [Shinpokered](https://github.com/jojobear13/shinpokered): initial inspiration, including the kanji name; girl player, experience bar, temporary field moves, many bug fixes,
-- [PureRGB](https://github.com/Vortyne/pureRGB): overworld HM use, ROM space management, repel reuse prompt, use items with Select, several Volcano and Power plant graphics, many other code snippets,
+- [PureRGB](https://github.com/Vortyne/pureRGB): overworld HM use, ROM space management, repel reuse prompt, use items with Select, some gfx, many other code snippets,
 - [Extreme Yellow](https://github.com/RainbowMetalPigeon/ExtremeYellow): overworld HM use, dynamic TM seller,
 - [Yellow Legacy](https://github.com/cRz-Shadows/Pokemon_Yellow_Legacy): inspiration for many balance changes,
 - [pokered-crysaudio](https://github.com/dannye/pokered-crysaudio/tree/1edc6019fb8630bccd94f0b0e7dd4082cf7f4245): updated sound engine,
-- [Polished Crystal](https://github.com/Rangi42/polishedcrystal): math functions, some gfx,
+- [Polished Crystal](https://github.com/Rangi42/polishedcrystal): math functions, Pokémon Gen2 sprites,
-- some new sprites have been provided by or adapted from Madame Frog/Hatuntun (retrieved [here](https://www.deviantart.com/ghost-missingno/art/Blue-Sprites-for-R-G-B-Y-339796334)), LouLilie ([here](https://www.deviantart.com/loulilie/art/PokemonSpecial-Sprites-Yellow-302559354)), Corra, Mauve and FrenchOrange (from the pokered discord), SkidMarc25 ([here](https://www.deviantart.com/skidmarc25/art/Pokemon-Red-Blue-Green-Yellow-Back-Sprite-Touchups-977256591)),
+- additional credits and references for the graphics used in Yume are listed [here](docs/gfx_credits.md),
 - the invaluable help from the amazing people on the pokered Discord.

 I do my best to keep track of all references, but I may have missed some.